IBAnimatable/IBAnimatable/README.md

 You can play around with all these predefined animations in the [Swift playground Page - Predefined Animations](https://github.com/JakeLin/IBAnimatable/tree/master/IBAnimatable.playground/Pages/Predefined%20Animations.xcplaygroundpage)

 ### Animation properties
-There are some properties we can change to customise the animation.
+There are some properties we can change to customize the animation.
 What we need to do is to set the properties and call `animate()` method to start the animation.

 ```
 // Setup the animation